FrontierDevs/Genisys3/README.md

 -------------
 Genisys 3 is one of several derived projects resulting from the inactivity of **[PocketMine/PocketMine-MP](https://github.com/PocketMine/PocketMine-MP)** & **[ITX Tech](https://github.com/iTXTech/Genisys)** which is now commonly known as **[pmmp/PocketMine-MP](https://github.com/pmmp/PocketMine-MP)**.
 It has many gameplay features implemented which PocketMine-MP does not since Minecraft PE v0.11.

-[Genisys](https://github.com/iTXTech/Genisys/) has officially died and [FrontierDevs](https://github.com/FrontierDevs) are trying to revive it under the name Genisys3
+[Genisys](https://github.com/iTXTech/Genisys/) has officially died and [FrontierDevs](https://github.com/FrontierDevs) are reviving it under the name Genisys3

 Help & Support
 -------------